Tinram/MySQL/mysqltrxmon/README.md

 The CSV emitted is a PSV (pipe-separated value) file.
 (Pipe separators are enforced by the logged SQL statements containing commas.)

+Transactions are recorded in real-time, so concurrent transactions will overlap in the PSV.

 There are example Python scripts in the *utils/* directory to aggregate concurrent transactions and plot values from the PSV.

+## Other

+Transaction visibility and capture on busy servers is dictated by the refresh rate (`-t`).
+Not all fast-executing transactions will be captured.

 ## Build